 It’s always nice to have your attention drawn to something you’ve never really noticed before.
 Remember vinyl records?
 The label in the center is where all the relevant album information is located.
 But that’s not all.
 Center labels more often than not include beautiful artwork, interesting typography and fun plays on words.

 Venmo23 is a new idea in the push to mobilize payment methods.
 Leave your cash and credit cards at home; all you need to take on the road is your mobile phone (iPhone or Android).
 Add money to your Venmo account, and then use that balance to quickly pay back friends via SMS for, say, lunch.
 For example, punching in “Pay 6468639557 5.75 for a sandwich” would send $5.75 to the user with the account number 6468639557, and “Pay Ted 5.75 for a sandwich” would send $5.75 to the account holder with the user name Ted.

 The method for charging friends and other accounts is similar.
 Texting “Bal” gives you your current account balance, and you can charge up to $2.500 per month to Venmo through your credit card.
 The service is currently available only in the US, and support for more smartphones is on the way.
 Now you can use your phone to split restaurant bills, bar tabs, lunch, groceries, cab rides, tickets and what not. (sp)

 Creating custom functions with jQuery based on the scroll position of the page just got a whole lot easier.
-Waypoints is a jQuery plug-in that makes it easy to execute a function when the user scrolls to a particular element.
+Waypoints25 is a jQuery plug-in that makes it easy to execute a function when the user scrolls to a particular element.

 Possible uses are infinite scrolling, sticky navigation, scroll analytics and more.
 Examples are included on the Waypoints website, as is the full documentation.
 The full source is only 15.4 kB, with minified and GZIP versions at 1.2 kB and 2.7 kB. (cc)